GB 6675.3-2025 Safety of toys - Part 3: Flammability

 moulded head mask

-mask that is moulded to the contours ofthe head or face
+mask that is moulded to the contours of the head or face

 3.13

-soft-filled toy
+soft-filled toys

 3.14